Ladies on Top: Characters

-Publication
+Media

+Manga

-Written and illustrated by Nejiganameta, Ladies on Top was serialized on Shogakukan's online platform MangaONE from May 21, 2020, to April 28, 2022. it was also published on Ura Sunday starting on May 28, 2020.
+Written and illustrated by Nejiganameta, Ladies on Top was serialized on Shogakukan's online platform MangaONE, under its Manga One Girls' Club (マンガワン女子部, Manga Wan Joshi-bu) label, from May 21, 2020, to April 28, 2022. it was also published on Ura Sunday starting on May 28, 2020.
 Shogakukan collected its chapters in six tankōbon volumes, released from September 11, 2020, to August 19, 2022.

 In January 2022, Seven Seas Entertainment announced that they had licensed the series and that it would be released under their new imprint, Steamship, for series that would be considered "sexy romance for women."
 The first volume was released on September 13, 2022.